lukecav/awesome-elementor/README.md

 * [Tables For Elementor](https://wordpress.org/plugins/tables-for-elementor/) - Tables For Elementor is an addon companion for the most advanced frontend drag & drop page builder - Elementor.
 Create Feature rich tables and customize them right inside the page builder.
 * [WP Form Styler For Elementor](https://wordpress.org/plugins/wp-form-styler/) - WP Form Styler is an addon companion for the most advanced frontend drag & drop page builder - Elementor.
 Bringing Contact & Email Forms design and styling right inside the page builder for ease of customization.
 * [Devices for Elementor](https://wordpress.org/plugins/devices-elementor/) - Devices for Elementor is a powerful Elementor widget that lets you add a phone, tablet, laptop or desktop frame to your images or screens, allowing you to present your mobile or web designs as they’re meant to be seen.
-* [Elementor Post Grid in 5 different style by voidthems for elementor page builder Page builder](https://wordpress.org/plugins/void-elementor-post-grid-addon-for-elementor-page-builder/) - Elementor Post Grid in 5 different style by voidthems for elementor page builder.
+* [Elementor Post Grid in 5 different style by voidthems for elementor page builder Page builder](https://wordpress.org/plugins/modal-for-elementor/) - Elementor Post Grid in 5 different style by voidthems for elementor page builder.
+* [Modal For Elementor](https://wordpress.org/plugins/void-elementor-post-grid-addon-for-elementor-page-builder/) - Modal plugin for Elementor Page Builder

 ## Themes which work well with Elementor